 - Distribute the agenda

-In any case, distributing the agenda should be done before the start of the meeting so that the participants can prepare accordingly.
+In any case, distributing the agenda should be done before the start of the meeting (according to data security best practices) so that the participants can prepare accordingly.
 However, this is easier said than done using traditional methods such as Word and email.
 An automatic distribution function in the software enables the meeting organizer to send the agenda to the participants with a simple click of the mouse.
 With software like BoardEffect, the participants receive a guaranteed professional-looking agenda – completely automatically.